Oyindaol/ScrabbleBoardGame/README.md

 A simplified version of the classic word game, Scrabble, built using Java and java.util packages.

 ## Milestone 3
-A GUI-based version of Scrabble played using a mouse.
+A GUI-based version of Scrabble where players use a mouse to click and place tiles on the board to form words.

 ### Authors
-**(TO BE UPDATED)**
-#### Ese Iyamu
-- Created the Player and Controller class.
-- Worked on the user manual aspect of updated documentation.
-- Added Java Doc comments to classes and methods.

 #### Oyindamola Taiwo-Olupeka
-- Worked on the ScrabbleBoardFrame and MainFrame classes.
+- Worked on the ScrabbleBoardFrame and MainFrame classes as well as the ScrabbleView interface.
 - Updated the design decision document to reflect the refined design.
 - Added Java Doc comments to classes and methods.

 #### Oluwatomisin Ajayi
-- Worked on the ScrabbleModel class and ScrabbleView interface.
+- Worked on the ScrabbleModel, ScrabbleBoard, and TileBag classes.
 - Created the updated UML class and sequence diagrams.
 - Added Java Doc comments to classes and methods.

+#### Ese Iyamu
+- Created the Player, AIPlayer and Controller classes.
+- Worked on the user manual aspect of the updated documentation.
+- Added Java Doc comments to classes and methods.

 #### Edidiong Okon
 - Worked on the ScrabbleStart classes and the test cases.
-- Wrote the README file.
+- Wrote the README file and documentation.
 - Added Java Doc comments to classes and methods.

 ### Known Issues
-**(TO BE UPDATED)**
-- The play, clear, pass, and end game buttons are not active currently.
-We believe the issue is with the controller class.
+- The AI player is not fully functional.
+We have not been able to give the player the full functionality that a Human player would have.
 We aim to fix it completely for the next milestone.

 ## Future Milestones and Deliverables
 ### Milestone 4